luminus-framework/luminus/resources/md/guestbook.md

 This will create a runnable jar that can be run as seen below:

 ```
+export DATABASE_URL="jdbc:h2:./guestbook_dev.db"
-java -Ddatabase_url="jdbc:h2:./guestbook_dev.db" -jar target/guestbook.jar
+java -jar target/guestbook.jar
 ```

-Note that we have to supply the `database_url` environment variable when running as a jar.
+Note that we have to supply the `DATABASE_URL` environment variable when running as a jar, as it's not packaged with the application.

 ***